RedisBloom/RedisBloom/docs/commands/tdigest.create.md

-Allocates memory and initializes a t-digest sketch.
+Allocates memory and initializes a new t-digest sketch.

 ## Required arguments